ANTHROPOCENE:

 Another collaboration from Jennifer Baichwal, Edward Burtynsky and Nicholas de Pencier, The Anthropocene Project is a multimedia exploration of the complex and indelible human signature on the Earth.
 Originally conceived as a photographic essay and the third in a trilogy of films including Manufactured Landscapes (2006) and Watermark (2013), the Project quickly evolved to include video installations, 360° virtual reality and augmented reality or photogrammetry.
 Embracing and developing innovative techniques, the trio embarked on an epic journey around the world (to every continent save Antarctica) to capture the most spectacular evidence of human influence, while taking time to reflect on the deeper meaning of what these profound transformations signify.
 The result is a collection of experiences that will immerse viewers in the new world of the Anthropocene Epoch, delivering a sense of scale, gravity and impact that both encompasses and moves beyond the scope of conventional screens and prints.

-• A major travelling museum exhibition that premiered simultaneously at the Art Gallery of Ontario and National Gallery
+The project was released the fall of 2018 and includes: • A major travelling museum exhibition that premiered simultaneously at the Art Gallery of Ontario and National Gallery

 of Canada before travelling to MAST in Bologna in Spring 2019;